 How long does the application take to process once lodged?

 There are many factors that affect processing times including country of origin, health issues or character issues.
-In reality we find that most well prepared applications without complications are processed in less than 12 months.
+In reality we find that most well prepared applications without complications are processed within approximately 12 months.

 This is of a particular concern for LGBT couples in countries where being gay isn’t commonly accepted.
 This doesn’t necessarily mean the application will be refused, it just means that the application must be well prepared with a lot of evidence of the relationship.